Eric Moon: Early life

 Eric Moon was born on 6 March 1923 in Yeovil, England, and spent most of his youth in Southampton.
 After receiving his grammar (secondary) school certificate from then Taunton School, Moon was hired as a junior library assistant at the prestigious Southampton Public Library in 1939.

-The ambitious Moon pursued professional qualification by passing the Library Association's mastery examination.
-The Library Association is the United Kingdom's foremost library organization, and counterpart to the American Library Association (ALA).
+Moon then pursued professional qualification by passing the Library Association's mastery examination.
+The Library Association (now the Chartered Institute of Library and Information Professionals) was the United Kingdom's foremost library organization, and counterpart to the American Library Association (ALA).

 Moon soon began his military service in 1941, joining the Royal Air Force.
 Following his discharge in 1946 he pursued his professional education as a librarian, at the then Loughborough College.
 While at Loughborough, Moon completed the rigorous requirements of advancement to the highest level of honor, FLA, Fellow of the Library Association.
 He began his professional career running small libraries in Hertfordshire, at Finchley, at Brentford and Chiswick, and then at Kensington, experimenting with novel ideas in library service through this period.
 Frustrated with the conservatism of British librarianship, in 1958 he took a job as head of public libraries in Newfoundland, Canada, where he worked for one year.